vsajip/kscript/README.md

 Issues
 ------

-Feel welcome to submit ideas and suggestions.
+Feel welcome to post ideas and suggestions to our [tracker](https://github.com/holgerbrandl/kscript/issues).

-Related Projects
+Acknowledgements
 ----------------

-* [coursier](https://github.com/alexarchambault/coursier) - Pure Scala Artifact Fetching.
-Potential more powerful replacement for `expandcp.kts`
+The initial version of `kscript` was kindly contributed by [Oscar Gonzalez](https://github.com/oskargb).

-* [kotlin-script](https://github.com/andrewoma/kotlin-script) - Support for using Kotlin as a scripting language
+`kscript` was inspired by [kotlin-script](https://github.com/andrewoma/kotlin-script) which is another great way to do scripting in Kotlin.